gabrielborgesdm/react-flask-api-poc/README.md

 1. AWS Elastic Beanstalk for Flask
 2. AWS RDS for Postgress
 3. AWS Amplify for the React web app
-4. Local Stack was used for AWS local development
+4. Docker was used for AWS local development

+## Installation

+### Backend
+1. Make sure to have both docker and docker-compose installed
+2. Run `docker compose up` inside of the backend directory.